quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 Negotiation packet, it MUST drop all subsequent Version Negotiation packets on that connection.

-Servers MUST validate that the client's `Chosen Version` matches the version in the long header that carried the handshake version information.
-Similarly, clients MUST validate that the server's `Chosen Version` matches the long header version.
-If an endpoint's validation fails, it MUST close the connection.
-If the connection was using QUIC version 1, it MUST be closed with a transport error of type `VERSION_NEGOTIATION_ERROR`.
+Both endpoints MUST parse their peer's Handshake Version Information during the handshake.
+If the Handshake Version Information was missing or if parsing it failed (for example, if it is too short or if its length is not divisible by four), then the endpoint MUST close the connection.
+If the connection was using QUIC version 1, it MUST be closed with a transport error of type `TRANSPORT_PARAMETER_ERROR`.

-If a client has reacted to a Version Negotiation packet, it MUST parse the server's `Other Versions` field and validate that it does not contain the client's original version.
-If this validation fails, the client MUST close the connection.
+If a client has reacted to a Version Negotiation packet, it MUST validate that the server's `Other Versions` field does not contain the client's original version, and that the client would have selected the same negotiated version if it had received a Version Negotiation packet whose Supported Versions field had the same contents as the server's `Other Versions` field.
+If any of these validations fail, the client MUST close the connection.
 If the connection was using QUIC version 1, it MUST be closed with a transport error of type `VERSION_NEGOTIATION_ERROR`.
 This prevents an attacker from being able to use forged Version Negotiation packets to force a version downgrade.

-If an endpoint receives its peer's Handshake Version Information and fails to parse it (for example, if it is too short or if its length is not divisible by four), then the endpoint MUST close the connection.
-If the connection was using QUIC version 1, it MUST be closed with a transport error of type `TRANSPORT_PARAMETER_ERROR`.
+After the process of version negotiation in this document completes, the version in use for the connection is the version that the server sent in the `Chosen Version` field of its Handshake Version Information.
+That remains true even if other versions were used in the Version field of long headers at any point in the lifetime of the connection; endpoints MUST NOT change the version that they consider to be in use based on the Version field of long headers as that field could be forged by attackers.

 # Client Choice of Original Version